-DETERMINING 8- OR 16-BIT WIDE DATA
+DETERMINING 8-BIT OR 16-BIT WIDE DATA

-AT/LANTIC Controller can treat the system data bus and all internal data busses as 8 or 16 bits wide.
-8- or 16-bit mode is determined by the DWID pin.
-For an adapter card this bit can be used to automatically detect if the card has been plugged into an 8- or 16-bit slot.
-If this pin is connected to a VDD on the upper connector it will be high when plugged into a 16-bit slot, enabling 16-bit mode, and floating when plugged into an 8-bit slot.
-When floating the internal pulldown resistor will enable 8-bit mode.
+DP83907 can treat the system data bus and all internal data busses as 8 bits or 16 bits wide.
+8-bit or 16-bit mode is determined by MSA9 at reset.
+For an adapter card this pin can be used to automatically detect if the card has been plugged into an 8-bit or 16-bit slot by connecting MSA9 via a 10 k Ω pull-up resistor to a V{DD} on the upper connector.
+It will be pulled high when plugged into a 16-bit slot, enabling 16-bit mode, and floating when plugged into an 8-bit slot.
+When floating the internal pull-down resistor will enable 8-bit mode.